Skip to main content

 Template variables

-The delivery_template HTML string supports the following variables, which are filled in per-respondent at send time:
+Custom HTML templates support the following variables, which are filled in per-respondent at send time:

 VariableValue